martinlevesque/kbindake/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License 📄

-MIT License - see LICENSE file for details.

 ---

-**Made with ❤️ and too much coffee** ☕

-*"Why click when you can hotkey?"* - Ancient developer proverb
+*"Why click when you can hotkey?"* - Some ancient developer proverb